-The construction of road on the Annapurna Circuit Trekking Route has witnessed major impacts in the tourism industry.
+The construction of a road on the Annapurna Circuit Trekking Route has witnessed major impacts in the tourism industry.
 Annapurna Circuit Trek is no doubt one of the most popular trekking routes in the world.
 With the ever-increasing popularity, this trek has amassed a wide range of travelers from all over the world.
 Nepal, an avid trekker’s haven, is abundant in classic trekking trails that lead to the utter wilderness.
 While the number of trekkers keeps increasing each year, the nation welcomes its lovely travel freaks with arms wide open.

 Among several publicly accessible trekking routes, Annapurna Circuit Trek is one of the most preferred and best trekking destinations in Nepal.
 This trekking circuit of the Annapurna region provides all the travel enthusiasts with a thrilling lifetime experience.
 The classic walk circumvents the massive Annapurna massif while getting entwined with nature in all its natural form.
 Likewise, the pleasant walk not only allows one to enjoy the blissfulness of nature but also experience the local Nepali life up close.
 Indeed, the most-traversed trail moves through outlandish villages towards the enthralling mountains.

 The 21-day Annapurna Circuit Trek allows venturing into the magnificent Annapurna range.
 At the same time, the trek passes through the highest pass and the deepest gorge in the world.
 The trekking elevates up to the highest altitude of 4,600 meters at Thorong La Pass, the highest in the world.
 Likewise, the trail also travels in between Annapurna I and Dhaulagiri through the world’s deepest Kali Gandaki gorge.
-Apart from these thrilling marvels, the spectacular hike also provides it trekkers with local ethnic experience.
+Apart from these thrilling marvels, the spectacular hike also provides it, trekkers, with local ethnic experience.

 The 150-mile trek passes through Magar, Gurung, and Thakali settlements making the wanderers feel utmost at home.
 Nevertheless, this popular trek is said to be losing its value with the development of infrastructures.
 The construction of a road on the Annapurna Circuit Trekking route has been impacting the trekking experience in the panoramic landscapes of the Annapurna region.
 How true can it be?
 Here are few things that trekkers need to know about Annapurna Circuit Trek and the trails after road construction.